About ASD Ascend

 As we encountered more schools, we realized there was a need to organize and streamline the information.
 Some schools offered a lot of services while other schools offered one or two services.
 We thought that we could best help you by creating categories that would define the level of service offered for each school.

 The results of our efforts are the Platinum, Gold, Silver, and Bronze achievement levels.
-Instead of having to look at every school in the database, you can narrow down the schools according to your needs.
+Instead of having to look at every school in the database, you can narrow down the school programs for autistic students according to your needs.
 At this stage, we only include colleges and universities with programs and services that are run by the campuses’ own staff.

 Click here to see our glossary in which terms are defined.